 Q. For the purposes of this survey, antiparasitic drug resistance is defined as the decreased effectiveness of an antiparasitic drug for parasite species and stages for which it was previously effective.
 This may include a moderate decline in how well the drug works initially, a shorter duration of efficacy requiring more frequent treatments, or a complete failure of the therapeutic regimen.

-Have you experienced or witnessed antiparasitic drug resistance in the United States in horses, cattle or small ruminants in the past three years?
+Have you experienced or witnessed antiparasitic drug resistance in the United States in horses, cattle, or small ruminants in the past three years?

 A. Yes; No; Uncertain